s-vde/record-replay/README.md

 ## Running the Instrumented Program
 When the instrumented program `<output_dir>/<program_name>` is run, it expects the following files (relative to the place from where it is run):
 - `schedules/schedule.txt`: containing the schedule under which the program is to be run (e.g. `<0,0,1,1>`)
-- `schedules/threads.txt`: containing the number of threads in the program
 - `schedules/settings.txt`: containing the name of the strategy for selecting the next thread, if not by schedule.
 The builtin strategies are `Random` and `NonPreemptive`.